-To allow for significant deviations or additional flexibility for specific mixed use or infill redevelopment projects where commonly defined solutions can be permitted subject to performance criteria or limitations.
+To allow for minor deviations or additional flexibility for specific uses, mixed use or infill redevelopment projects, where commonly identified alternative solutions can be permitted subject to performance criteria or limitations.
+Waivers are not intended to relieve specific financial hardship nor circumvent the intent of this Code.
+A Waiver may not be granted if it conflicts with other sections of this Code, or the Florida Building Code.